Dominion Foundry Site

 The Dominion Foundry Site is a group of heritage industrial buildings in Toronto, Ontario, Canada.
 The site was developed by Dominion Wheel & Foundries Limited, a rail parts manufacturer based in Toronto.
-Now publicly owned, the site is planned for sale and redeveopment.
+Now publicly owned, the site is planned for sale and redevelopment.
 The plans for redevelopment by the Government of Ontario have been controversial, sparking public opposition.

 The factory site was owned by Canadian Northern Railway and later by Canadian National Railway.
-The remaining structures on site consist of a foundry (153 Eastern; built 1950), warehouse (169 Eastern; built 1935), office building (171 Eastern; built 1930) and machine shop (185 Eastern; built 1917).
+The remaining structures on site consist of a cleaning room (153 Eastern; built 1953), warehouse (169 Eastern; built 1917), office building (171 Eastern; built 1930) and machine shop (185 Eastern; built 1935 and enlarged 1939).
 These buildings were part of a much larger complex once engaged in building railway equipment, rolling stock, and machinery.
 In 2004, the site was added to the City of Toronto Heritage Property Inventory as having heritage significance.

 On October 22, 2020, the Government of Ontario issued a Minister's Zoning Order (MZO) for this property, which overrode the city's current zoning for this site.
 This MZO would permit three residential towers with a maximum height of 141 metres (40+ stories) to be built on the site.
 The Corktown Association proposed its vision for how the site could be re-purposed.
 The province secretly agreed to sell this land in September 2020, for a "proposed development consisting of three residential buildings (two market condo buildings at 43 and 34-stories, and one 18-story affordable rental building) on the site".
 This agreement to sell was approved one month before the MZO, and four months before demolition commenced.

-The province commenced demolition of these four heritage buildings on January 18, 2021, but paused on January 21, due to widespread community objections.
-Even though a global pandemic was raging and urban centres around Ontario were in government-mandated lock-downs, protesters gathered every day at the Foundry site, wearing masks and socially-distancing as they marched in sub-zero weather around the Foundry site, demanding an immediate halt to the demolition of the 100-year-old heritage site and to respect local democracy.
-Area residents made frantic phone calls and texts to Ontario Premier Doug Ford's office and to the office of Toronto Mayor John Tory to immediately halt the demolition of the historical site.